phuocphan09/dinosaurarcade/README.md

 ## How to play
 ### The rule
-> - Try to drive the Dinosaur to avoid as many Cactuses on the road as possible.
+> - Try to drive the Dinosaur to avoid as many Cacti on the road as possible.
 The Dinosaur colliding the Cactus first will lose the turn
-> - Player who wins 2 turns is the winner of a game
+> - Player who wins 2 turns first will become the winner of the game

 ### The user interface